eduardoarandah/docker-vim/README.md

 # How to use

-Clone, build and create a docker volume (so your changes to .vimrc aren't lost)
+Create a volume and an alias. (you can put this alias in your `.bashrc`)

 ```
-git clone https://github.com/eduardoarandah/docker-vim && cd docker-vim
-docker build . -t docker-vim
 docker volume create docker-vim
+alias docker-vim='docker run --rm -it -v ${PWD}:/app -w /app -v docker-vim:/root eduardoarandah/docker-vim'
 ```

-Go to the directory with your code and run vim. (it only mounts current directory)
+Run in your desired directory (it only mounts current directory)

 ```
-docker run --rm -it -v ${PWD}:/app -w /app -v docker-vim:/root docker-vim
+docker-vim
 ```

-Open vim and install plugins
+On your first run, install plugins

 ```
 vim